-SYRACUSE, N.Y. — A New York federal court dispute over whether the reinsurer is obligated to pay $3.2 million in reinsurance proceeds for the insurer’s defense expenses from an asbestos claims settlement (Utica Mutual Insurance Co. v.
+SYRACUSE, N.Y. — An insurer and its reinsurer filed briefs on Aug.
+28 regarding a variety of coverage issues in their New York federal court dispute over whether the reinsurer is obligated to pay $3.2 million in reinsurance proceeds for the insurer’s defense expenses from an asbestos claims settlement (Utica Mutual Insurance Co. v.
 Munich Reinsurance America Inc., Nos.
 12-00196 & 13-00743, N.D.
 N.Y.).

 NEW YORK — An insurer was granted permission by a New York federal judge on Aug.
 20 to add an offshore reinsurer as a plaintiff in a breach of fiduciary duty lawsuit so that the insurer’s parent company could seek lost premiums received by the reinsurer (Insurent Agency Corp., et al. v.
 The Hanover Insurance Co., et al., No. 16-3076, S.D.
 N.Y., 2018 U.S. Dist.
 LEXIS 140922).